Simpson-Computer-Technologies-Research/LaTeX/General Research/Notes/main.md

 # Electrons Wave-Particle Duality and Superposition
 - The electron itself is a particle but it moves like a wave
-- Because of superposition the electrons wave is in multiple positions at the same time.
+- Because of superposition the electron and its wave are in multiple positions at the same time.
 - This is why when only one electron is shot through the double slits there is basically two electrons going through the slit at the same time (because of superposition)
 - An since two electrons are going through the slit at the same time, and electrons also act as waves, deconstructive and constructive interference happens which forms a pattern on the screen
-- Search up "interference electron waves"
-- Search up "how do we know superposition is true"
-- Search up "how do we know electrons abide by superposition"
+- Almost anything can be in a superposition of states.
+This includes, neutrons, protons, quarks, cats! (this is why the "Schrödinger's Cat" hypothetical experiment is awesome)
+- It was the double slit experiment with electrons that proved that electrons are both waves and particles.
+This experiment also proved superposition because the electron didn't go through one slit, instead, it went through both. (the electron's superposition were infront of the other slit)